EMAIL SAFTY & SECURITY

 Scammers often write in a friendly or urgent tone that sounds like something your pastor or colleague might say.
 They might ask, “Can you do me a quick favor?” or “I need help with something private.”

-They Ask for Sensitive Info
+They Ask for Sensitive Information or Gift Cards

 Share personal or financial information